Raed Al Kontar

 Fed-ensemble: Ensemble Models in Federated Learning for Improved Generalization and Uncertainty Quantification

-Naichen Shi1, Fan Lai1, Raed Al Kontar, Mosharaf Chowdhury
+Naichen Shi1, Fan Lai, Raed Kontar, Mosharaf Chowdhury

 SALR: Sharpness-aware Learning Rate Scheduler for Improved Generalization